-Selling online is a handy way to bypass the problems of having an actual shop, for sure.
+Selling products online is a handy way to bypass the problems of having an actual shop, for sure.

 But, not having a shop comes with a whole new set of problems.
 As always, it's best to know what can go wrong and how to prepare.